Updated: Aug 4

 -If you will be getting dressed at different locations, then a "First Look" might not make sense logistically.

 Another way to decide is to make up two timeframes, working backward from the time of your ceremony.
 Let's say you will both be getting ready at the same spot.
-If you can manage 60-90 minutes between all ready and the time of your ceremony, then go for it!
-The larger your bridal party, the more time you will need.
+If you can manage 30 minutes between all ready and the time of your ceremony, then go for it!
+Add at least 45 minutes for bridal party and family portraits.
+The larger your bridal party and family, the more time you will need.
 If you only have an hour of cocktails before everyone sits down to dinner, then you might want to have a "First Look" and take as many photos as possible before the ceremony.

 Final Thought: What is your priority?
 Not seeing each other until the ceremony?
 Or being able to go straight from the ceremony to your waiting glass of champagne?